dotnet/docs/docs/standard/serialization/system-text-json/migrate-from-newtonsoft.md

 ## <a name="github-copilot"></a>Use GitHub Copilot to migrate from Newtonsoft.Json

-You can get coding help from GitHub Copilot to convert your code right within your IDE.
+You can get coding help from GitHub Copilot to convert your code within your IDE.

 If you're using [Visual Studio 2022 version 17.8 or later](/visualstudio/releases/2022/release-notes), you can try the AI-driven [GitHub Copilot in Visual Studio](/visualstudio/ide/visual-studio-github-copilot-install-and-states) to help migrate your `Newtonsoft.Json` code to use `System.Text.Json`.
 Submit your question and the code to convert as a prompt in the copilot chat window, as in the following example.